 As the American College of Sports Medicine explain, our oxygen consumption rate "provides a measure of the maximal ability to perform high-intensity aerobic work, [and] is strongly associated with performance and health."

 Therefore, a higher rate of oxygen processing means that women may be less prone to muscle fatigue and more likely to perform better athletically.
-They may also be more resilient, as higher oxygen processing also indicates a lower perception of physical effort.
+They may also be more resilient, as higher oxygen processing also indicates a lower

 "The findings are contrary to the popular assumption that men's bodies are more naturally athletic," Beltrame says.